dldusdk/Carts-N-Castles/README.md

 - IntelliJ DEA (https://www.jetbrains.com/idea/download/)

 ## To run the Game!
+Open the Terminal on your PC and ensure you are in the same directory as the jar file. use 'ls' to check the files in your current directory use 'cd fileName' to change directory to the fileName (replace fileName with folder name)

-Open the Terminal and run the jar file by inputting:
+Run the jar file by inputting:
 'java -jar gho72_myl24_seng_201.jar'

 Make sure you are in the same directory as the jar file in your terminal!